-With a population of over 180 million Nigeria is both the most populous country in Africa and the largest economy on the continent.
-And naturally the size of the market attracts both legit forex and CFD brokers and scammers.
+With a population of over 200 million Nigeria is both the most populous country in Africa and the largest economy on the continent.
+And naturally, the size of the market attracts both legit forex and CFD brokers and scammers.

-So it was not a surprise, when in October the Nigerian Securities and Exchange Commission (SEC), citing the increased number of adds soliciting investment in forex and CFD instruments, issued a warning, reminding potential investors that for the time being the retail forex market in the country remains unregulated and anyone investing in such instruments should personally consider the risks involved.
+In October 2018 the Nigerian Securities and Exchange Commission (SEC), citing the increased number of ads soliciting investment in forex and CFD instruments, issued a warning, reminding potential investors that for the time being the retail forex market in the country remains unregulated and anyone investing in such instruments should personally consider the risks involved.

 As for the payment methods in Nigeria you can use Skrill, Western Union, the local 2Checkout (2CO) payment service, as well as major credit cards and bank wire transfers.